PlainJane20/Project-One/README.md

 ![RealEstate](Images/RS.jpg)

+### Motivation:
+Homelessness is an continued issue which burden’s our community across the globe, specially elevated with COVID.
+Goal of the project is to dive into factors that are related to homeleness and housing prices using various data available to us nationwide.

 ### Project Description/Outline:
 * Relationship between real estate prices and homeless population.
 * If there is correlation, which county has the highest homeless population or most expensive housing?